iresil/FowlFlightForensics/README.md

   noticeable, because a steady stream of information would be available, and thus eventual consistency would be guaranteed.
   There was a way to _kind of_ bypass this issue, by not using a UUID in the `SUPPRESS-STATE-STORE`, because this would result to the correct data being displayed after the second execution (since we always have the same input and thus the same output, so any leftovers from the previous execution would be used after the program started again).
-This was considered
-  "cheating", so I didn't choose to implement this logic.
+This could be considered "cheating", so I didn't choose to implement this logic.
 - The comparison between the two output CSVs might result in other minor discrepancies at times (e.g. two species appearing in a different order between the CSVs or the last species within a year being different).
 This is because some species may share the same count of incidents within the same year.
 There was obviously the option of sorting the values within